 “. . . looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God” (Hebrews 12:2).

-There were a number of shameful things that Jesus had to endure in His life, the worst of which was the cross, of course.
-If we are to identify with Him as His people, we are going to have to share in His shame and in His cross before we share in His glory.
+There were a number of shameful things Jesus had to endure in His life, the worst of which was, of course, the cross.
+If we are to identify with Him as His people, we are going to have to share in His shame and His cross before we share in His glory.
 In speaking of what he had sacrificed for Christ, Paul said that he had given those things up not only to know “the power of His resurrection” but also “the fellowship of His sufferings, being conformed to His death” (Philippians 3:10).
 And to the Colossians he wrote, “I now rejoice in my sufferings for you, and fill up in my flesh what is lacking in the afflictions of Christ” (Colossians 1:24).

-“Not in the achievement, but in the endurance of the human soul does it show its divine grandeur and its alliance with the infinite God” (Edwin Hubbel Chapin).
+“Not in the achievement, but in the endurance of the human soul does it show its divine grandeur and its alliance with the infinite God” (Edwin Hubbell Chapin).

 Gary Henry – WordPoints.com